Philippine drug war: Death toll and disappearances

 Estimates of the death toll vary.
 Officially, as of March 2022, 6,229 drug personalities have been killed.
 News organizations and human rights groups, however, claim the death toll to be over 12,000.
 The victims included 54 children in the first year.
 Opposition senators claimed that in 2018 alone over 20,000 had been killed.
 In February 2018, the International Criminal Court in The Hague announced a "preliminary examination" into killings linked to the Philippine drug war since at least July 1, 2016.

 Based on data from the Philippine National Police (PNP) and PDEA from June 2016 to July 2019, 134,583 anti-drug operations were conducted, 193,086 people were arrested, and 5,526 suspects died during police operations. worth of drugs were seized.
 421,275 people surrendered under the PNP's Recovery and Wellness Program (219,979 PNP-initiated, 201,296 community center-supported), and 499 Reformation Centers established.
-On the law enforcement side, 86 personnel were killed during the drug war with 226 wounded since 2018.
-According to General Oscar Albayalde and the PNP, since 2019, 50 of these casualties and 144 others who were injured were police.
+On the law enforcement side, there has been 1,286 casualties with 312 dead, according to PNP chief Gen. Rommel Francisco Marbil.